Katsevich-Lab/sceptre/README.md

-**Small or moderately-sized analysis**: If you are running an analysis of small or moderate size (i.e., the data fit into memory and you are using a single computer), see the basic `sceptre` tutorial [here](https://katsevich-lab.github.io/sceptre/articles/using_sceptre.html).
+**Small or moderately-sized analysis**: If you are running an analysis of small or moderate size (i.e., the data fit into memory and you are using a single computer), see the standard `sceptre` tutorial [here](https://katsevich-lab.github.io/sceptre/articles/using_sceptre.html).

 **Large-scale analysis**: If you are running a large-scale analysis